 - Determine if 911 is needed or if injury is superficial.
-Try Sheriff Dispatch prior to 911 for faster service: - If 911 is needed: Do not leave an injured person alone. - IF you are certified to administer First Aid, THEN: - Assign one or two reliable adults to handle crowd control. - Assign someone to call sheriff dispatch 707-565-2121 or 911. - If an ambulance ride is necessary and the participant is a child, then a parent or guardian should accompany the child. - If a helicopter is necessary, direct someone to signal MediVac to a safe landing space (per your detailed training, by program). - After the injury is dealt with, contact LandPaths' Program Manager Omar Gallardo (or other LP staff if Omar is unavailable) to alert to the situation, and review further action.
-LandPaths main office number: 707-544-7284. - Fill out Incident report. - Please do not make statements to the media about the incident.
-If you are approached for a quote or statement, direct the media to call Executive Director Craig Anderson or other executive staff at (707) 544-7284.
+Try Sheriff Dispatch prior to 911 for faster service: 707-565-2121. - If 911 is needed: Do not leave an injured person alone. - IF you are certified to administer First Aid, THEN: - Assign one or two reliable adults to handle crowd control. - Assign someone to call sheriff dispatch 707-565-2121 or 911. - If an ambulance ride is necessary and the participant is a child, then a parent or guardian should accompany the child. - If a helicopter is necessary, direct someone to signal MediVac to a safe landing space (per your detailed training, by program). - After the injury is dealt with, please contact LandPaths' Executive Director, Craig Anderson (or Lee if Craig is unavailable) to alert to the situation and review further action. - Craig Anderson 707-480-3760 - Lee Hackeling 707-480-2423 - Fill out Incident report. - Please do not make statements to the media about the incident.
+If you are approached for a quote or statement, direct the media to call Executive Director Craig Anderson.